-An aluminum chamber processed according to Atlas specification AVSP-08, entails cleaning and baking surfaces to facilitate the formation of a dense oxide passivation layer through the conversion of hydroxides into stable oxide molecules.
-The resulting surface inhibits the diffusion of other contaminants, further reducing pumping requirements—and faster pumping equates to smaller and less expensive pumps.
+An effective aluminum chamber, processed according to Atlas specification AVSP-08, entails cleaning and baking surfaces to facilitate the formation of a dense oxide passivation layer through the conversion of hydroxides into stable oxide molecules.
+The resulting surface inhibits the diffusion of other contaminants, further reducing pumping requirements.
+Faster pumping equates to smaller and less expensive pumps.

 Fluorine gas is a common cleaning agent in aluminum chambers.
-Atlas aluminum chambers and gas delivery lines are far more resistive to fluorine than those made of stainless steel, because Atlas' AVSP-08 process forms a dense protective oxide layer that make our aluminum a highly corrosion resistant material.
+Atlas aluminum chambers and gas delivery lines are far more resistive to fluorine than those made of stainless steel because Atlas’ AVSP-08 process forms a dense protective oxide layer that make our aluminum highly corrosion resistant.
 These surfaces can be further protected from halogens by producing even thicker and harder oxide layers through an electrolytic anodizing process.

 Excellent thermal properties such as high conductivity make aluminum an excellent vacuum material.
-With 10x the thermal conductivity, 21x the thermal diffusivity of stainless and extremely low thermal emissivity rates, aluminum chambers bakeout quickly and evenly.
-The surface properties of aluminum allow full bakeout at 150°C — much lower than stainless.
-Aluminum chambers heat up quickly and uniformly, bakeouts are faster and more complete with significantly reduced cycle times.
+With 10x the thermal conductivity and 21x the thermal diffusivity of stainless steel, the extremely low thermal emissivity rates cause our aluminum chambers to bake-out quickly and evenly.
+The surface properties of aluminum allow full bake-out at 150°C — much lower than stainless.
+Aluminum chambers heat up quickly and uniformly, bake-outs are faster and more complete with significantly reduced cycle times.

 Aluminum is essentially magnetically transparent (non-magnetic).
 An aluminum UHV chamber’s low magnetic permeability offers no measurable disruption to electron and ion optics.